Overview: Charts (App)

 Visual breakdown

-Use the labeled graphic and descriptions below to get a better understanding of the Charts workspace in Edify App.
+Use the labeled graphic and descriptions below to get a better understanding of the Charts workspace in App.

 Chart builder workspace